 The purpose of the IT services of the PRH is to meet the requirements and expectations specified in the service level agreement concerning the IT systems used by the PTM.
 The task of the IT services is to ensure a disturbance-free handling of applications, fluent searches and examinations, and reliable patent administration.
 The IT staff, the strategic co-operation partners of the PTM, and an active involvement in the European development of IT services within the EPO ensure that the PRH has at its disposal the resources required for providing the IT services.
 The Information Management of the PRH is in charge of the IT services.
+At the office level, Project Management Office develops enterprise architecture, steers ICT development, and manages project portfolio.

 Work for the new patent back office system is in progress.
-The objective of the project is to adapt the EUIPO back office system for patents.
+The objective of the project is to adapt the EUIPO trademark back office system for patents.
 Main tasks are to migrate data from patent management system, build patent specific data model, build patent specific tools (forms, document management, integrations etc.), and to implement patent specific business rules and processes.
-The estimated date of commissioning is in the beginning of 2020.
+The estimated date of commissioning is in the beginning of 2021.